 - 8.6 We recognise that determining PMF level points may involve a degree of subjectivity; however, the UR will assess each application on its own merits.
 We have considered assessing the scheme funding level at future valuation dates (31 March 2017, 2020 and 2023) using the 2014 valuation basis (updated for market conditions, e.g. gilt yields, but maintaining the same margins for prudence) as a benchmark to assess against the suggested points.
 In other words, carrying out funding level assessments in line with the approach reflected in Aon Hewitt's funding update to 31 December 2016 (dated 27 January 2017).
 In determining whether suggested levels have been reached it is imperative that pension scheme valuations and funding levels are conducted in a consistent manner. - 8.7 These PMF events should be very rare by their nature.
 Such events should be significant and represent a marked fall in funding levels.
 For example, in Table 2.1 of the Scheme funding statistics (tPR data) we can observe the largest fall in technical provisions (TP) funding ratios between tranches 3 and 4 (a 12.3% annual drop in funding (86.3% to 74.0%) around the time of the 2007-08 global financial crisis). - 8.8 We note that the 2014 triennial valuation resulted in a funding level of around 85%.
-We consider that a reduction in funding levels to 70% would represent a downward event however, each event will be analysed on their individual merits.
-By contrast, we consider a level of 110% pension scheme funding to be appropriate for an upward event. - 8.9 The PMF may be activated, either by the company and/ or the Utility Regulator.
+At the DD we proposed that a reduction in funding levels to 70% would represent a downward event however, each event will be analysed on their individual merits.
+By contrast at the DD, we proposed a level of 110% pension scheme funding to be appropriate for an upward event. - 8.9 Following our DD consultation, NIE Networks responded that these thresholds may be too low for the downward mechanism and too high for the upward mechanism and that levels of 70% and 100% would be appropriate.
+We have considered NIE Networks' response and consider a threshold of 80% funding may be too high and consider 75% to be more appropriate as it would represent a more extreme funding position which would be less likely to be breached.
+In addition, we also consider the threshold of 100% may be too low and 105% may be appropriate as at a point of 100% the assets would exactly equal liabilities and there should be a slight level of headroom above the point of the scheme being fully funded to initiate discussions. - 8.10 Therefore, we are setting a downward threshold of 75% and an upside threshold of 105% for the PMF to initiate discussion between the UR and NIE Networks in relation to pension scheme funding. - 8.11 The PMF may be activated, either by the company and/ or the Utility Regulator.
 The Utility Regulator will consider funding levels and pension scheme characteristics and future outlook to determine whether or not any adjustment is required to e.g. funding levels, deficit recovery payments (either up or down), bill adjustments, etc.